Custom properties

 Shows how to implement a custom property by selecting a suitable base type.

 Most common Optimizely Content Management System (CMS) property types have built-in persisting and rendering support.
-In most cases, you should not need to create custom properties.
-You can change the editorial experience without creating a custom property.
-However, if you need a custom property, select a proper base type from which you can inherit, depending on your data type.
-You can also create a template for the data type (if you want the property to be visible on templates).
+In most cases, creating custom properties is unnecessary.
+Change the editorial experience without creating a custom property.
+However, if a custom property is needed, select a proper base type to inherit from, depending on your data type.
+Create a template for the data type to make the property visible on templates.

 When defining a custom property: